Azure/azure-sdk/eng/README.md

 - `Package` - This is the full name for the package as it appears on the package manager.
 - `GroupId` - This is only for Java and it contains the GroupId of the package.
 The Package field in Java's case only contains the ArtifactId.
-- `VersionGA` - This contains the latest GA version for the given package.
+- `VersionGA` - This contains the latest stable version for the given package.
 If one does not exist, the field is empty.
 - `VersionPreview` - This contains the latest preview/beta/prerelease version for the given package.
-The field will be empty if there isn't a preview, or the preview is older than the latest GA.
+The field will be empty if there isn't a preview, or the preview is older than the latest stable.
 - `DisplayName` - This is a friendly name for the package that is used in the package index and other contexts to display a nicer name for the package.
 - `ServiceName` - This is the name of the service that this package is related to and is used in documentation contexts to group a set of packages for a given service together.
 - `RepoPath` - This contains information to create a link to the github repo for the given package.
 For our standard services that ship from our mono repos this should just be name of the service directory (e.g. `/sdk/<service directory>/<package>`).
 It can be a full link if this package is coming from somewhere else.
 A value of `NA` should be present if their is no go source link.